Sean Farrell

 Current Research

-In general, my research has focused on the links between violence and the formation of communal identities in modern Ulster.
+My research has focused on the interplay between religion and popular politics in modern Ireland.
 My first book, Rituals and Riots: Sectarian Violence and Political Culture in Ulster, 1784-1886, examined the relationships between Catholic/Protestant rioting and the emergence of a divided political culture in the north of Ireland.
-In recent years I have co-edited two volumes of essays on aspects of the modern Irish experience (with Danine Farquharson and Michael de Nie) and am currently writing a series of articles on evangelical Protestantism and popular politics in early Victorian Belfast.
-I have just completed a book project on evangelical Protestantism and politics in early Victorian Belfast and have begun work on my next book, a microhistory of Trillick Railway Outrage in mid nineteenth-century Ireland.
-I am a past President of the American Conference for Irish Studies.
+I have also co-edited two volumes of essays on aspects of the modern Irish experience (with Danine Farquharson and Michael de Nie) and co-authored a book (with my former Ph.D. student Mathieu Billings) entitled The Irish in Illinois.
+My latest book, Thomas Drew and the Making of Victorian Belfast, uses the public career of a populist Orange cleric to re-evaluate aspects of the history of nineteenth-century Belfast.
+I am currently working on two book projects: a synthetic essay on the challenge of sectarianism in nineteenth-century Ireland; and a research monograph on the Blackstaff Nuisance, a study of an environmental disaster in Victorian Belfast.
+I am a former President of the American Conference for Irish Studies and currently an international representative for the Society for the Study of Nineteenth-Century Ireland.

 Major Publications